opensafely/documentation/docs/repositories.md

 In accordance with the [Principles of OpenSAFELY](https://www.opensafely.org/about/#transparency-and-public-logs), we expect all code from all users to be made public.

 By default, repositories will initially be public, visible to anyone.
-Repositories may be temporarily set to private, visible to members of the opensafely organization only, [by request](#how-to-make-your-repository-private).
+Repositories may be temporarily set to private, visible to members of the `opensafely` GitHub organization only, [by request](#how-to-make-your-repository-private).

 ### How to make your repository private